 6 The Company shall apply and calculate the Cancellation Charge Secured Amount in accordance with this Section 15 Part Three.

 7 This Section 15 also sets out in Part Four the reconciliation process in respect of the Actual Attributable Works Cancellation Charge.

+7A This Section 15 also sets out in Part Five the detail on the activation and administration of the Progression Commitment Fee.

 8 For reference a number of terms used in this Section 15 are defined within this Section 15.